-Woodward students benefit from wonderful rich experiences being educated in the heart of a historic community, and only steps away from the public transportation
+Woodward students benefit from wonderful, rich experiences being educated in the heart of a historic community, and only steps away from public transportation

-- Quincy is the birthplace of two U.S. Presidents, John Adams and John Quincy Adams, Ebenezer Woodward's first and second cousin; the only community in the country as such.
+- Quincy is the birthplace of two U.S. Presidents, John Adams and John Quincy Adams, Ebenezer Woodward's first and second cousins.

 - Quincy is the only community in America that is the final resting place of two U.S. Presidents and two First Ladies - President John & Abigail Adams and President John Quincy & Louisa Catherine Adams.

-- Quincy is the home of America's first presidential library, the Stone Library at Peacefield, which houses 14,000 books from two presidents and other national treasures.
+- Quincy is the home of America's first Presidential Library, the Stone Library at Peacefield, which houses 14,000 books, from two Presidents, along with other national treasures.

 - Hancock Cemetery in Quincy is the final resting place of 69 veterans of the American Revolution.